rieckpil/progmot/content/post/writing-a-book-remotely.md

 toc: false
 ---

+Hints for the reviewer:
+- Correct tenses: I describe an event in the past but also sometimes relate to things in the present as we're still doing them.

 Titles:
 (more positive word for lessons learned)
 - Lessons Learned: Writing a Technical eBook Remotely Without Ever Meeting In Person Before